grimme-lab/qc2-teaching/doc/programming.rst

       end program accuracy

-   ``gfortran`` complains about errors in the source code, pointing you at line 7, with several errors following, as usual the first error is the interesting one:
+   ``gfortran`` complains about errors in the source code, pointing you at line 7, with several errors following, as usual, the first error is the interesting one:

    .. code-block:: none